We Buy Fire Damage Houses Logo

 Heating Safety

 Space heaters, fireplaces, and other heating sources can be a fire hazard.
-Keep flammable items away from heating sources, have chimneys and flues inspected regularly, and never use your oven or stove to heat your home.
+Keep flammables away from heat, inspect chimneys regularly, and never use ovens or stoves for heating.

 Smoking Safety